xianminx/xianminx.github.com/data/blog/2012-08-02-jetty-configure.md

 ### Contexts

 An important concept in Jetty is _Context_.
 A web application is a context.
-Thus each xml file configured under ./contexts directorty represents a web application.
+Thus each xml file configured under ./contexts directory represents a web application.

 - ./contexts/test.xml
-  The applicaiton configure file, using format of jetty.
+  The application configure file, using format of jetty.
 Jetty uses its own IOC mechanism to read and inject components to the server.
 The root element of the file is _Server_, representing a server.

 - web.xml
    `[webapp_name]/WEB-INF/web.xml`.
 This file is located under a web app WEB-INF directory.
-The directory name `WEB-INF` and file name `web.xml` is regulated by Serverlet web app standards.
+The directory name `WEB-INF` and file name `web.xml` is regulated by Servlet web app standards.

 - jetty.xml